April 18

 AVAILABLE EVERY OTHER MONDAY AFTERNOON

-Most restaurants and bars do the lion’s share of their business at night.
-New hires often have to weather very early or late duties and/or may be asked to cover weekend and holiday shifts.
-There’s also a chance these shifts may not tip well, if at all, depending on your position, but hat’s how almost everyone starts out in this industry.
+There’s also a chance these shifts may not tip well, if at all, depending on your position, but that’s how almost everyone starts out in this industry.
 Sound awful?
 I am sure there’s a nice desk with a telephone waiting for you out there somewhere.

 THE FAST LANE TO MONEY AND ADORATION

-Want better shifts, hours and tips?
-Pick up any and every shift offered within reason – bailing out fellow employees with emergencies is good Karma.
-Taking hours means you’re making money (and not blowing it on brunches, drop-in Zumba classes, and bowling league beers) while making your manager’s life easier and that tactic, my friend, will pay off in more ways than one.
+Taking hours means you’re making money (and not blowing it on brunches, drop-in Zumba classes, and bowling league beers) while making your manager’s life easier, and that tactic, my friend, will pay off in more ways than one.

 We’re posting more jobs than ever this spring, so strike while the iron’s hot and your options are plentiful: smear on an unshakable smile, roll up your sleeves, and earn that shift meal.